Edward Noel (Indian Army officer)

 Lieutenant-Colonel Edward William Charles Noel CIE DSO (14 April 1886 – 10 December 1974) was a British officer, diplomat and spy.

 Relatives

-The grandson of Charles Noel, 2nd Earl of Gainsborough his father was the Earl's second son.
-He was the elder brother of Captain Noel an English mountaineer and filmmaker best known for his film of the 1924 British Mount Everest expedition alongside George Mallory and Andrew Irvine.
+The grandson of Charles Noel, 2nd Earl of Gainsborough his father was the Earl's second son Edward Noel, his mother, Ruth Lucas.
+He was the elder brother of Captain Noel an English mountaineer and filmmaker, best known for his film of the 1924 British Mount Everest expedition alongside George Mallory and Andrew Irvine.
 He was educated at The Oratory School, Birmingham and the Royal Military Academy, Woolwich.
 Commissioned initially in the Royal Garrison Artillery, he transferred to the Indian Army in 1908.

 He cycled from England to India twice, in 1909 and 1910.